-Spectacular northern sighted across UK
+Spectacular northern lights sighted across UK

 There may be another opportunity to see the northern lights on Monday night where skies are clear.

-The sun goes through an 11-year solar cycle measured in terms of how active its magnetic field is.
-As this magnetic field changes, so does the amount of activity on the sun's surface.
+The Sun goes through an 11-year solar cycle measured in terms of how active its magnetic field is.
+As this magnetic field changes, so does the amount of activity on the Sun's surface.

 Solar maximum is expected in 2025, more frequent displays of the aurora are likely in the coming years.